vekatze/neut/book/src/static-memory-management.md

 }
 ```

-Also, the content of a variable is discarded along its type if the variable isn't used.
+Also, the content of a variable is discarded according to its type if the variable isn't used.
 Consider the following code:

 ```neut
 define bar(xs: list(int)): unit {